stochastical/abstractnonsense/content/blog/2025-08-31-can-a-regex-match-valid-card-numbers.md

 where \(\ell\) is the *Luhn double* function as defined above.
 Note that the \(E\) and \(O\) partial sums swap between the pair in each transition!

 To intuit why this works, notice that the transitions are computed *ahead-of-time*.
 We are defining the computation, and baking it into the DFA as a sort of computational graph.
-I think this is a wonderfully powerful notion - it demonstrate that a blind automaton[^6] can perform non-trivial (but not arbitrary![^7]) computations by simply following a rulebook of "if in state `X` and next symbol is `Y` then go to state `Z`".
+I think this is a wonderfully powerful notion - it demonstrates that a blind automaton[^6] can perform non-trivial (but not arbitrary![^7]) computations by simply following a rulebook of "if in state `X` and next symbol is `Y` then go to state `Z`".
 After all, isn't that exactly what a computer is?
 There's something profound about seeing the correspondence between mathematics and computer science at such a deep level.

 In Python, we can define the DFA succinctly as: